Understanding Emotions

 Dopamine, Motivation, and Drive

-• Dopamine is more of a Neuromodulator (different than a neurotransmitter) – it influences the communication of many neurons at once.
+• Dopamine is more of a Neuromodulator (different from a neurotransmitter) – it influences the communication of many neurons at once.
 Dopamine release in the brain can be local or broad.
 Neurons that release dopamine also release glutamate, improving pleasure, motivation, excitement, and reward.
 Dopamine is not just about pleasure: it’s the universal currency of foraging and seeking things that will provide sustenance and pleasure in the short term and extend life in the long term.
 Dopamine causes us to crave and pursue things outside of ourselves.

 Dopamine is stimulated/released when we expect or hope something will happen or when we are highly motivated to pursue something.

-Dopamine peaks should not occur too often, it is better to vary or level out how much dopamine you experience with an activity over time.
+Dopamine peaks should not occur too often; it is better to vary or level out how much dopamine you experience with an activity over time.
 Vary intensity and uncertainty keep you motivated and engaged:

 If you would like to continue activities over time, pay attention to how much dopamine they give you and adjust your effort accordingly.